-From 2014 to 2020, sampling work focused on streams which flow to the west and east from the Anarraaq/Aktigiruq ore bodies (Table 1).
+From 2014 to 2021, sampling work focused on streams which flow to the west and east from the Anarraaq/Aktigiruq ore bodies (Table 1).
 Volcano Creek, a tributary to Ikalukrok Creek, is a potential site for future mine facilities and an aquatic biomonitoring station was established in the creek in 2014.
 Periphyton (chlorophyll-a concentrations), aquatic invertebrates (taxonomic richness and abundance), and fish (presence and use) data were collected at each site.
-Periphyton and aquatic invertebrates were collected in early July while fish sampling was done in late July to early August.
-In 2020, Sourdock Creek, Upper and Lower Competition Creek, Noa Creek, and Moil Creek were not sampled due to funding constraints.
-Periphyton and fish presence and use data were collected at the remaining sites.
-Aquatic invertebrates were only collected at Sled and Volcano creeks.
+Periphyton and aquatic invertebrates were collected in early July while fish sampling was done in early August.